 tampons/ diva cup

-Tampons are hard to find in many Asian countries because most women use pads.
+For my female travelers - tampons are hard to find in many Asian countries because most women use pads.
 You can sometimes find them in specialty stores, but they are hard to come by.
 So bring them.
 I am not going to get into what types of tampons I use, if you need advice on that I think you are reading the wrong blog.

 I have not tried the diva cup, but I know some women like it while traveling.